Kann Is Portland Monthly’s Restaurant of the Year: 2022

 Haitian coffee rubbed short rib (front right).

 The doors at Kann open at 4 p.m., and it's instant prime time.
-By 4:25, the house of Gregory Gourdet—celebrity chef and people's champ—is like a daytime rave, packed and intense, popping with joy, uplift, and spice levels that can fog your ears.
+By 4:25, the house of Gregory Gourdet—celebrity chef and people's champ—is packed and intense, popping with joy, uplift, and spice levels that can fog your ears.
 Sir Victor Uwaifo, the Nigerian legend who could play the guitar with both feet as well as his tongue, is on the sound system, sending shoulders swaying.
 Loud?
 By nightfall, conversation is full primal scream.
 It helps to know sign language here.

 It adds up to a new food language.
 Everyone is welcome to the table.
 Gluten and dairy are nowhere to be found.
 Oregon seasonality is celebrated.
 The woman-strong kitchen staff includes chef de cuisine Varanya Geyoonsawat, a Bangkok native.
 And booze-free diners are put on equal footing: half of the playful cocktails are zero proof, a commitment born from Gourdet's own sobriety.